+Table of Contents 2

-Purpose 3
+Purpose

-Scope
+Scope 3

 Authority

+Tenure and Promotion Committee Tenure and Promotion Committee Charge

+Tenure and Promotion Committee Charge 3

+As outlined in the Faculty Tenure and Promotion Policy 203.1, it is the responsibility of the Tenure an d

+Promotion Committee to: 3

+Tenure and Promotion Committee Membership 3

-Overview of the Tenure Process Timeline for Tenure 3
+Overview of the Tenure Process

+Timeline for Tenure 4

 Overview of the Promotion Process

-Timeline for Promotion 4
+Timeline for Promotion 5

-Professional Development Plans 5
+Professional Development Plans

 What is a Professional Development Plan?
 Why do I need one?
-5
+6

 When should I complete and submit a Professional Development Plan?
-5
+6

 What is the PDP submission/review process?
-5
+6

-Completing the Professional Development Plan Examples of Acceptable Professional Development 6
+Completing the Professional Development Plan 7

-Examples of Acceptable Professional Development 7
+Examples of Acceptable Professional Development 8

-Examples of Unacceptable Professional Development 8
+Examples of Unacceptable Professional Development 9

-PortfoliosCompleting the portfolio 8

-Completing the portfolio 9

-Submitting the portfolio 10
+Portfolios

+Professional Development Plan Examples

-Appendix A: Converting Published Work into Professional Development Hours 11
+Appendix A: Converting Published Work into Professional Development Hours 15

-Appendix B: GFC Faculty Processes 12
+Appendix B: GFC Faculty Processes 16